Haseeb-Qureshi/haseeb-qureshi.github.io/_posts/2016-07-11-my-ten-rules-for-negotiating-a-job-offer.md

 This is not to say that companies respond proportionally to these signals, or that they don't overvalue credentials and brands.
 They do.
 But caring about whether you have other offers and valuing you accordingly is completely rational.

 So this is all to say&mdash;tell other companies that you've received offers.
-Give them more signal so that they know you're a valued and compelling candidate.
+Give them more signals so that they know you're a valued and compelling candidate.
 And understand why this changes their mind about whether to interview you.

 As you continue interviewing, remember to keep practicing your interview skills.
 The single strongest determinant of your final offer will be the number and strength of offers that you receive.